 Fuel Consumption

 Despite its high-speed capabilities, the Ultra 150 maintained a reasonable fuel consumption rate.
-At full throttle, the watercraft consumed approximately 13.3 gallons per hour (GPH).
+At full throttle, the watercraft consumed approximately 13.3 gallons per hour (GPH) at full throttle.
 This ensured that riders could enjoy longer rides without constantly needing to refuel, enhancing their overall experience on the water.

 Common Problems